 Glasgow Science Centre

 My all-time favourite place in Glasgow.
 I think I have visited this place at least 5 times in 2017.
 I can guarantee you will have fun there.
 You might think that science museums are only for kids, but the activities there are for people of all ages.
 When visiting, you should start from the top floor with the Biology section and then explore all the way down.
 You will learn how to power the future and all about the physics and engineering behind quantum technology.
 Keep in mind that there are shows going on during the day in the Planetarium so you if you want to watch one of those you have to be there 5-10 minutes before.
 There is usually a schedule provided with your ticket, so you can keep a track of all the activities during the day.
 If you plan to stay a bit longer in the centre, you can grab a bite at the Science Café.
 One of the first times I went there, I ended up staying from 11 am to 5 pm (when the Science Centre closes), so the Science Café was a good choice for fueling up my explorer’s mind.
 The Science Centre does amazing events for adults as well, called Science Lates.
 You will be able to explore the centre without any kids around, grab a drink and enjoy the programme.
 Each of these nights has a theme.
-The next one will be a Christmas-themed Science Night on the 30th of November.
+Science Lates will return in 2019.

 Science Lates £15.00